nhansen/q100bench/README.md

 ## Dependencies

 This program uses R's Rscript command with [Bioconductor](https://www.bioconductor.org/) to create plots, and [bedtools](https://bedtools.readthedocs.io/en/latest/) to compare and merge intervals.
 If the "Rscript" command is not in a user's path, the program will complain and then skip all plotting.
 If the "bedtools" command isn't in the user's path, the program exits with an error.
+Within R, you will need to install the "stringr" package and "karyoploteR", which is part of Bioconductor.

-In addition, the program requires various BED-formatted files with data about the benchmark assembly.
+In addition, the program requires various BED-formatted files with data about the benchmark assembly you are comparing to.
 For the Q100 benchmark assembly hg002v1.1, a tarball of these files is available on [AWS](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/HG002/assemblies/polishing/HG002/v1.1/benchmark/resources/hg002v1.1.resources.tar.gz).
-Once downloaded, the tarball should be unpacked and the locations of files should be included in the config file passed to the program.
+Once downloaded, the tarball should be unpacked and the locations of files should be included in the config file passed to the program (see the section "Config file" for more details).

 All other dependencies are installed by the pip installer with the commands in the next section called "Local Installation".
 Feel free to post installation issues to the issues section of this github repository.